phonkee/goexpose/README.md

 * env - custom environment variables
 * shell - shell to run command with
 * commands - list of commands to be called:
-    Command has these configuration:
     * command - shell command to be run, interpolated (see Interpolation)
     * chdir - change directory before run command
     * format - format of the response (see Formats)
     * return_command - whether to return command in response
 * single_result - index which command will be "unwrapped" from result array

 InfoTask: